ruby-gtk-project/AudioSharing-rb/README.md

  2. Click on VLC
  3. Network cache level -> lowest latency

+You have to test a bit with the values to find the perfect balance between latency and audio quality.
+Unfortunately, latency cannot be completely prevented, but depending on the use case, it may not be a issue (e.g. listening to music).

 ## Installation
 The recommended way of installing Audio Sharing is using the Flatpak package.
 If you don't have Flatpak installed yet, you can get it from [here](https://flatpak.org/setup/).